 Each hound had a circle of two-leggeds around them, but Miles drew the most attention.
 He was white and brindle, thin but muscular.
 His skinny tail wiggled back and forth as he licked his man on the face.
 He barked and twirled, let out an excited whine as a hand offered the champion food.
 I smirked and began to pace back and forth through the yellow grass in between the two houses that made up the front of the alley.
 Winona arched a brow and her eyes followed me.

 “Oh, not this again.”

-“I’m serious this time, Win.
+“I’m serious, Win.
 The next time the greyhounds race, I’m running with them.”

 “Tokalu, stop.
-You’re smart enough to know that that’s beyond dangerous.”
+You’re smart enough to know that’s beyond dangerous.”

 “I’m really going to do it this time.
 I could totally smoke them, including Miles.
 You know I can.”
 I sat down in front of my sister.

 “I never said you couldn’t.
 You might be able to pull it off once, if you dedicated your life to it.
 Your life might be cut short if you go out there, so use your head.
 You’re a fox, not a human-operated hound.”
 Winona stared me directly in the eyes.
 “You can’t just go out there and race.
 Who knows what those dogs will do, you don’t know them.
 Even worse, what the two-leggeds might do.”

 I got to my paws.
 “I understand.
 But, there’s just something about it.
 I want to know the feeling.
 The feeling of being out there, doing something I love.
 Just, being recognized for it.
 I don’t want to stand back and watch for the rest of my life.”
 I swished my tail.
 “What’s the point if I’m never going to at least try?”

 Winona’s eyes moved slowly as she looked down at the dry grass around her black paws, as if she were looking for a response.